Frequently Asked Questions About Kalyn’s Kitchen

 If you’re featuring one of my recipes, I ask that you take your own photos and re-write the recipe in your own words, plus provide credit with a link back to the original recipe on my site.

 Can I use one of the photos from your blog?

 All photos on Kalyn’s Kitchen are copyrighted, as is the text that accompanies the recipes.
 I generally don’t mind having thumbnails of my photos republished on other sites as long as there is a link back to the recipe on my blog.
 However, I never give permission for any photo from my blog and the recipe that goes with that photo to be republished together elsewhere on the web.
 I maintain the right to ask for removal of my photos and/or recipes at any time for any reason.
 (Please contact me if you’d like to ask about using a full-size photo.)

 Who designed your blog?

-The newest version of my blog, including a WordPress transition was done by Lindsay from Purr Design.
-Other techie web stuff for both my blogs is done by Jennette from Makeworthy Media.
-Anything remotely artistic or design-related is done by my brother Rand who’s uber-talented in everything he does.
+My blog design was done by Lindsay from Purr Design.
+Other techie web stuff for both my sites is done by Jennette from Makeworthy Media.
+Anything remotely artistic or design-related for social media is done by my brother Rand who’s uber-talented.
 Thanks everyone for helping me keep my blogs looking good!